Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 Online Resolution

-You do not need to spend big money on high-resolution photos.
-High resolution is required for print media but not online.
-Photo sites will offer low-resolution versions, which are not suitable for print or offline use but are exactly what you can use on your site.
+You do not need to spend a lot of money on high-resolution photos.
+High resolution is required for print media, but not for online media.
+Photo sites will offer low-resolution versions, which are not suitable for print or offline use but are precisely what you can use on your site.

-CAMERA RESOLUTION: When using your digital camera to take photos for your website, set it at 1024×768 resolution.
+CAMERA RESOLUTION: When using your digital camera to take photos for your website, set it to a resolution of 1024×768.
 If you don’t know how — learn.
-Your camera need not be set unnecessarily at thousands of pixels for photos, with colossal file sizes just to be used on your site.
+Your camera does not need to be set unnecessarily at thousands of pixels for photos, with colossal file sizes, just to be used on your site.

-Higher resolutions only make the file and physical size larger than needed for online use.
+Higher resolutions only increase the file size and physical size beyond what is needed for online use.
 Humongous file sizes also unnecessarily use server resources when photos are not resized to a reasonable size.
-If your files are in the Megs (2M) vs. Ks (100K), resize and compress.
+If your files are in megabytes (2M) vs. kilobytes (100K), resize and compress them.
+More on that later.

 Resize Carefully